innovatedev-deno/janky-permissions/README.md

 # Example

 This is an example for Fresh.
-Even fresh which is maintained by the Deno team uses `-A` - and creating a manifest for the permissions it needs, it is understandable why.
+Even fresh which is maintained by the Deno team uses `-A` While creating a manifest for the permissions it needs for testing this idea out, it is understandable why.
 This makes it a great case study for how to improve things.
-Fresh could ship with a `permissions.json` file that declared the permissions needed for each entry point and rather than recommending insecure defaults, `-A`.
+Fresh could ship with a `permissions.json` file that declared the permissions needed for each entry point (main.ts and dev.ts) and rather than recommending insecure defaults, `-A`, we could do something like this.
 Then we can start mitigating the risks that deno developers are being conditioned to accept.

 ```json
 {